wilfrantz/wilfrantz.github.io/_posts/2023-05-20-linux-system-hardening.md

     # Configuration Variables
     export backupDir="/path/to/backup"
-    export rcloneRemote="gdrive_backup:" # or "gdrive_backup:" if you do not use crypt export rcloneCryptRemote="gdrive_encrypted:" # rclone encrypted remote
+    export rcloneRemote="gdriveBackup:" # or "gdrive_backup:" if you do not use crypt export rcloneCryptRemote="gdrive_encrypted:" # rclone encrypted remote
     export dataToBackup="/etc /home " # Add data
     ```